© 2026 St. Louis Public Radio

 St. Louis Sheriff Alfred Montgomery’s long-awaited day in court finally arrived Tuesday — but he was nowhere to be seen.

 The embattled sheriff remained behind bars in federal custody, leaving his legal team attempting to kick off the trial without him as they fight the Missouri Attorney General’s months-long effort to oust him permanently from office.
-Montgomery’s attorneys asked a federal judge to allow him to attend this week’s trial, but as of early Tuesday the judge had not ruled either way, making Montgomery’s presence impossible.
+Montgomery’s attorneys asked a federal judge to allow him to attend this week’s trial, but as of Tuesday morning the judge had not ruled either way, making Montgomery’s presence impossible.

 About 20 minutes after the trial was set to start, the state’s attorneys, sheriff’s attorneys and Assistant U.S. Attorney Christine Krug quickly walked into the judge’s chambers.
 Moments later, Judge Steven R. Ohmer announced that he was declining to start the trial against the sheriff, opining that doing so would not give Montgomery a fair shake.